ferrarimarco/home-lab/README.md

 Note: Using [Paramiko](https://www.paramiko.org/) lets you use password authentication without having the `sshpass` program installed on the host that runs Ansible.

+To run Ansible, use the `scripts/run-ansible.sh` script.
+This script provides a thin wrapper that takes care of setting up either a container (preferred) or a Python virtual environment.

 ### Managed DNS zone

 This environment requires a DNS zone to manage.